mstuyts/Belgium-TileMap/README.md

 # Tile Map of Belgium
-This project migrated to GitLab.
-Everything can now be found on: https://gitlab.com/GIS-projects/Belgium-TileMap
+This project migrated to Codeberg.
+Everything can now be found on: [https://gitlab.com/GIS-projects/Belgium-TileMap](https://codeberg.org/gis-projects/Belgium-TileMap)